volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

 This command will be sent with a telnet command.
 For example, changing the setting of 5db the 250Hz will send a "lmc eq 0 mag 250/5" command.

--What is working :
+- What is working :
 Installation even if it never end...
 Sound if I/O is in brutefir config is correctly set. (could work by saving advanced settings) Access to webUI and save configuration
-The plugin access to brutefir via telnet localhost port 3002( can see that with netstat | grep 3002 -What is not working :
+The plugin access to brutefir via telnet localhost port 3002( can see that with netstat | grep 3002
-Can't automate "modprobe snd_aloop" (at installation time or plugin start) Can't automate the copy of brutefir.service in /etc/systemd/system (at installation time or plugin start) And BIGGEST problem : I get no sound even if in preliminary test (before the plugin) I made brutefir working with a similar configuration.
-There is something wrong with input / output
+- What is not working :

 And next step is to provide a webUI with sliders to set equalizer, and a file selector to choose filter (as it has been done to select background).